Bnai Darfur (Sons of Darfur)

 Background

 According to an UNHCR official (UN High Commission for Refugees) interviewed for this documentary, the wave of refugees into Israel increased in 2005 after a notorious incident in Cairo, when during a demonstration, Egyptian police opened fire indiscriminately on the crowd, killing 24 Sudanese refugees and wounding many others.
 Others were deported back to Sudan to face certain persecution.
-Since this incident, the number of Sudanese refugees crossing on foot through the desert into Southern Israel has increased dramatically, from several hundred in 2006, to more than 10,000 in 2009.
+Since this incident, the number of African refugees crossing on foot through the desert into Southern Israel has increased dramatically, from several hundred in 2006, to more than 5,000 last year, and already about 2,200 in the first part of 2008.

 Timeline